Kristina01111000/Drws_site/README.md

 - does he have the front page video
 - will be adding my mom as user for testing
 - might need google account for google docs
+	- works for me with a seperate google account